Schiff-Lab/COVID19-HHH4-Africa/README.md

 # Tracking and predicting the African COVID-19 pandemic

-This is the R code associated with the paper "Tracking and predicting the African COVID-19 pandemic" ([medrxiv link](https://www.medrxiv.org/content/10.1101/2020.11.13.20231241v1))
+This is the R code associated with the paper, "Pan-African evolution of within- and between-country COVID-19", Proceedings of the National Academy of Sciences (PNAS), July 13, 2021 118 (28) e2026664118, https://www.pnas.org/content/118/28/e2026664118

 This code was tested with R version 3.6.3 on Ubuntu 18.04 LTS and Windows and version 4.0.2 on Mac OS